-Description Purpose built ground floor tenement style flat within a two storey building containing four flats.
-Accommodation GROUND FLOOR: Entrance Hall, Living Room, Kitchen, Bedroom and Bathroom with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 53m2 Neighbourhood and location Similar style residential dwellings within the town of Troon and convenient for local amenities.
+Description Purpose built first floor flat within a two storey building containing four flats.
+Accommodation First Floor: Internal Hallway, Living Room, Two Bedrooms and Bathroom with WC.
+Gross internal floor area (m2) 56 Neighbourhood and location Similar style residential dwellings within the town of Troon and convenient for local amenities.
 Age Circa 1900.
-Weather Showers.
+Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Two chimney stacks above the subject building of brick construction.
+Single chimney stack of brick construction currently not in use for the subject flat.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and overlaid with slates.
+No access was available to the roof space from within the subject flat.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Mix of cast iron and PVC goods.
+PVC gutters and downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of solid brick construction with the front elevation being sandstone.
+The main walls are of solid brick/stone construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are uPVC framed, sealed unit double glazing with timber entrance door.
-There is a PVC glazed door leading from the kitchen to the private garden at the rear.
-Futamed deconstitues Visually in an act of External decorations Visually inspected.
-Painted cast iron goods.
+Windows are UPVC framed sealed unit double glazing with timber entrance door.

+External decorations Not applicable.
 Conservatories / porches Not applicable.
-Conscivatories / porches Not applicable.
 Communal areas Circulation areas visually inspected.
-Communal hall and stairwell.
+Shared concrete external staircase to the rear of the building and hallway at first floor level.

 Garages and permanent outbuildings Visually inspected.
-Former brick built wash house within the rear garden with a pitched, slate clad roof.
-Outside areas and have derive Visually in an act of Outside areas and boundaries Visually inspected.
-Private gardens to the front and rear of the building overlaid in a mixture of stone chips, lawn and paving.
-Boundaries are defined with brick walls and timber fencing.
-Visually in an act of from floor law.
-1 O - '1' Ceilings Visually inspected from floor level.
+Within the rear garden there are original brick built wash houses.
+Outside areas and boundaries Visually inspected.
+Shared gardens to the rear of the building.
+Boundaries are defined with brick walls.
+Ceilings Visually inspected from floor level.
+Plaster lined.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Plaster lined.